Singapore Airlines

-Singapore Airlines Group has more than 20 subsidiaries, including numerous airline-related subsidiaries.
-SIA Engineering Company handles maintenance, repair and overhaul (MRO) business across nine countries with a portfolio of 27 joint ventures including with Boeing and Rolls-Royce.
-Singapore Airlines Cargo operates SIA's freighter fleet and manages the cargo-hold capacity in SIA's passenger aircraft.
+Singapore Airlines Group has more than 20 subsidiaries, including numerous airline-related businesses.
+SIA Engineering Company handles maintenance, repair and overhaul (MRO) operations across nine countries, while Singapore Airlines Cargo manages the group's freighter fleet and cargo-hold capacity.
 Scoot, a wholly owned subsidiary, operates as a low-cost carrier.
-The airline is also notable for highlighting the Singapore Girl as its central figure in the corporate branding segment and not significantly changing its livery throughout its history.
+The airline is also notable for highlighting the "Singapore Girl" as its central figure in its corporate branding.